-Find out more on the European property markets with the latest news, reports, statistics and links...
+Find out more on the European property markets and professions with updated information, news, reports and links...
 Read more

 Polish real estate professionals are facing deregulation of the profession in their country.
 Is this an opportunity?
 Read more

 This report analyses regulation of real estate professions and characteristics of housing markets.
 Read more